JeffCohen/workbook/books/kiei925/4-rails/2-databases-and-models/2-models.md

 that exists in the real world, and will need to represent the real-world problem domain in software.

-Models are typical sources of data, so in our web application they not only have the responsibility to represent a real-world thing, they also act as the source of data.
+Models also act as sources of data.
+Each model is connected to a table in our database.

+## Defining Your Models

-We use the `db/models.yml` file to define our models:
+We use the `db/models.yml` file to define our model schema.
+Here we've created two models:

 ``` yml
 Movie